q-0q/website/public/markdown/wasp.md

 ## Overview

 Wasp provides a Machine class which represents the State of an entity.
-Machines are affected by Triggers, which are basically an event that is invoked from somewhere else.
-States of the Machine can be individually permit the Machine to transition to another State when a particular Trigger is fired.
+Machines are affected by Triggers, which are basically events that are invoked from somewhere else.
+States of the Machine can individually permit the Machine to transition to another State when a particular Trigger is fired.

 ```csharp
 Machine.Configure(State.Idle)